Projects - Proyectos

 The piece was built around the historical relationship between repetition and spirituality, where various call-and-response strategies create an intriguing duality between collectivity and hierarchy.
 In this way, all attendees received the graphic score before the performance, with no further explanation, allowing both the title and the graphic linearity to guide the interactivity.
 In this context, the graphic score became a device for activating the complex cultural heritage of repetition in an unknown live setting.

-Live at / En vivo en National Museum of Mexican Art, Chicago, IL, USA.
+Live at the National Museum of Mexican Art, Chicago, IL, USA.

 This project originated in the class “Sound, Performance, and Land” by Whitney Johnson and Raven Chacon at the School of the Art Institute of Chicago.
 The research focused on the space of the Lincoln Park Conservatory, where various activations took place.
 In this context, together with Liz Flood and Sam Anthem, we developed a framework titled “How to Pop a Balloon,” which unfolded in different formats.